History

 A course on a special topic not in the regular curriculum.
 If the topic is different, the course may be taken more than once for credit.
 Offered on demand.

-GEP, Major, Minor, Elective credit.
+Major, Minor, Elective credit

 HST 496: INTERNSHIP IN APPLIED HISTORY